Nine experienced campers set up their tents in the Ural Mountains, in an area known as Dead Mountain.

 The bodies of three more campers were discovered between the forest and the tent.
 They looked as if they’d been trying to reach their camp in single file when they died.

 Dyatlov, 23, Zinaida Alekseevna Kolmogorova, 22, and Rustem Vladimirovich Slobodin, 23, also had numerous bruises and abrasions, but were better dressed than the men found under the tree.
 Interestingly, Dyatlov and Vladimirovich both had bruises in the metacarpophalangeal joints on both hands, which is common in hand-to-hand combat.
 Dyatlov was missing a tooth.
 He had bloody lips, while Vladimirovich had blood coming from his nose.

 It took searchers more than two months to find the remaining four campers.
 They were discovered on May 4 under four meters of snow, in a ravine 75 meters farther into the woods from the cedar tree.
 These four were better dressed than the others, and there were signs that they had taken clothing from the friends who had died earlier.
 These bodies had the most disturbing injuries.

-The eyes of Semen Zolotarev, 38, were missing.
+The eyes of Semyon Zolotarev, 38, were missing.
 The bones on his skull were exposed, and he had a flail chest with five ribs broken and two fractures.
-He also had an open wound on the right side of skull with exposed bone.
+He also had an open wound on the right side of his skull with exposed bone.